-Anne S Tsui asks if business research is finally reconnecting with the business world?
+Anne S Tsui asks, is business research finally reconnecting with the business world?

 The January 2015 issue of Global Focus published an essay entitled ’Reconnecting with the Business World: Socially Responsible Scholarship’.
 The essay called for business scholars to respond to the growing criticism of irrelevant and self-serving research.
 The message conveyed in that essay was not new, since for more than two decades, many scholars have expressed concerns about this gap between research and practice.
 Ironically, business schools began with a strong connection to practice, earning the nickname of “trade schools” for about half a century after the founding of university business programs at the end of the 19th century in France and Germany, and the start of the 20th century. in the United States.
 The purpose of these early programs was to improve the practice of commerce and administration.
 The famous 1959 Gordon and Howell report, funded by the Ford Foundation, called for business research along the lines of other disciplines to create science-based knowledge and improve the quality of business education.
 Business schools responded enthusiastically by importing social science research and hiring PhD graduates from economics, psychology, sociology, and even mathematics.
 Impressive progress was made in the years from 1960 to the early 1990s, producing practical theories which filled the textbooks that are still in use today.
 These thirty years may be considered the golden age of business research and provided valuable content for business education.

 “During the years since the January 2015 GF essay, the world has witnessed the resurgence of many forms of injustice, including economic inequality, racial and gender discrimination, climate irresponsibility, and global healthcare disparities”